 The journey from there involves Apple’s first device, the Apple I, followed by the Apple II, “incalculable” losses on the Apple III, and the first mass-market consumer-priced computer in the form of the Macintosh.

 Then Jobs and Wozniak left, and several CEOs ran a growing Apple before Jobs returned in 1997.
 Ten years later, in January 2007, Jobs unveiled the iPhone and changed history.
 The rest of the ride starts at that moment.

 Today, Apple (AAPL) is one of the most recognizable companies in the world.
-Its market valuation is north of $1 trillion, and millions of its devices are in the hands of users around the world.
+Its market valuation reached $1 trillion in August 2018 — before the stock dropped considerably in the second half of 2018 — and millions of its devices are in the hands of users around the world.